stereobooster/react-snap/Readme.md

 If you have less than 20k requests in a month you can host for free.
 Plus you can get free SSL from Cloudflare.

-There is [blogpost](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) recommended by CRA. **Do not follow it**.
+There is [blogpost](https://medium.com/@omgwtfmarc/deploying-create-react-app-to-s3-or-cloudfront-48dae4ce0af) recommended by c-r-a. **Do not follow it**.

 Basic AWS S3 setup described [here](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/static-website-hosting.html).